dmitrycello/yaglpp/docs/INSTALLATION.md

 37>Project not selected to build for this solution configuration
 ========== Rebuild All: 34 succeeded, 0 failed, 3 skipped ==========
 ```
-Now select _Release_ configuration, build GLFW again under this configuration, wait until the build is complete, and close the IDE.
+Now change the configuration to _Release_, run the build of GLFW again under that configuration, wait until the process is complete, and close the IDE.
 Repeat all these steps for Win32 platform configuration using files in **`build32`** folder.

 > [!NOTE]
 > Pressing the **`Build Solution (Ctrl+Shift+B)`** command should do the same, but the **`Rebuild Solution`** ensures to process the every source file from scratch.